by Jonas E. Alexis

 For over sixty years, academics and the media have promiscuously and almost universally declared that one should never suppress his or her sexual impulse or appetite.
 In fact, we were told ad nauseam that suppressing sexual impulses is like having some kind of disease.
 Way back in 1915, Sigmund Freud said:

 “Sexual morality—as society, in its extreme form, the American, defines it—seems to me very contemptible.
 I advocate an incomparably freer sexual life.”

 Freud passed that subversive ideology to his devoted disciple Wilhelm Reich, who is arguably the father of the sexual revolution and who wrote a book by the same title.
 Reich’s ideology has been defended by our academic institutions, and his virus spread far and wide.
-One of Reich’s victim is Professor Camille Paglia of the University of the Arts.
+One of Reich’s victims is Professor Camille Paglia of the University of the Arts.
 She argues quite extensively that:

 “Pornography cannot be separated from art; the two interpenetrate each other, far more than humanistic criticism has admitted.
-Geoffrey Hartman rightly says, ‘Great art is always flanked by its dark sisters, blasphemy and pornography.”
+Geoffrey Hartman rightly says, ‘Great art is always flanked by its dark sisters, blasphemy, and pornography.”

 In a similar vein, Hugh Hefner declared back in 1985:

 “Censorship is the tool of totalitarianism and repression.
 If it is used today to prohibit sexually explicit words and images, it might be used tomorrow to prohibit other forms of expression.

 “It might be used to justify the oppression of women in such areas as abortion rights and to foil other efforts to bring about equality between the sexes.
 Censorship is insatiable.